- Author: Cheryl Reynolds

 Interpretation of tension readings Because the tension value provides a sense of how much energy a plant would need to exert to suck water from the soil, tensiometer readings can be easily related to water stress in crops.
 At high tension values a plant experiences more water stress and growth slows.
 In addition, a tension reading has a similar meaning in terms of water stress whether the soil has a sandy, clay or loam texture.

 Reliability of tensiometers The one Achilles' heal or weakness of the tensiometer is that if any air leaks into the instrument it will not retain a vacuum and the readings will be unreliable.
 There are several brands of commercial tensiometers available.
 Some are relatively inexpensive and simple to use, and others are more complex and can be interfaced with dataloggers to provide continuous readings throughout the day.
-Based on our experience, some of the most popular commercially available tensiometers often leak air and loses vacuum pressure, and in many cases the gauges do not provide accurate readings or are not durable.
+Based on our experience, some of the most popular commercially available tensiometers often leak air and lose vacuum pressure, and in many cases the gauges do not provide accurate readings or are not durable.
 The loss of vacuum pressure means that the tensiometers need to be frequently refilled with degassed water.
 Also, irrigators may mistake a low reading to indicate that a crop has adequate moisture when in reality the soil may be dry.

 A dependable tensiometer design We designed and tested a version of a tensiometer in 2018 that was simple to build and provided accurate readings for a material cost of less than $55 .
 The design improved the ability of the instrument to retain a vacuum at high tensions.
 Under moderately moist soil conditions the tensiometer usually required refilling with degassed water less than once per month.
 Even when the soil dried to tensions above the maximum range of the tensiometer (> 80 kPa), these tensiometers continued to hold a vacuum for about two weeks until all of the water in the shaft was depleted.

 The following paragraphs describe the materials needed (Fig. 2) and procedures to build a tensiometer.
 The vendors of the materials are examples of ones that we use, but you may identify different or cheaper sources for these components.
 By carefully following these instructions, one should be able to build a dependable tensiometer that provides accurate tension readings.
+An update to this design can also be found in a more recent blog article.

 Vender: SoilMoisture Equipment Corporation, Santa Barbara CA (805-964-3525) Part Number 0655X01-B01M3, Dimensions: 0.875 inch OD x 2.75 inch length.
 Cost: $30.80 ea.